All Episodes

 Double standard is alive and well.

-Now this is this is somewhat comical and interesting at the same time.
+Now, this is somewhat comical and interesting at the same time.

-F. Chuck Todd of NBC News gave an interview to the politico.
+F. Chuck Todd of NBC News gave an interview to the Politico.

 Chuck Todd said we incorrectly cover American politics 60% of the time.